ASGI (Asynchronous Server Gateway Interface) Draft Spec¶

 Its primary goal is to provide a way to write HTTP/2 and WebSocket code, alongside normal HTTP handling code, however, and part of this design is ensuring there is an easy path to use both existing WSGI servers and applications, as a large majority of Python web usage relies on WSGI and providing an easy path forwards is critical to adoption.
 Details on that interoperability are covered in HTTP & WebSocket ASGI Message Format (Draft Spec).

-ASGI consists of three different components:
+ASGI consists of two different components:

 - A protocol server, which terminates sockets and translates them into per-event messages